Ojay97-hub/event-scheduler/README.md

 ------
 ##### Unresolved bug
 Comment section for under the event detail card:
 - Being a django based project the javascript for the comment section didn't respond well with the html and caused syntax errors.
 I then focussed on separation of concerns, adding the javascript into its own dedicated file, but without the onclick inline attributes within the html document it didn't go as expected.
-I then decided to leave the comment section out of the project given it is a 'could have' feature, in regards to the MOSCOWm, and would strongly consider it as a future feauture.
+I then decided to leave the comment section out of the project given it is a 'could have' feature, in regards to the MOSCOW, but would strongly consider it as a future feature.

 ------
 ### DEPLOYMENT